GIA’s Museum Team Creates Magic for New York Campus

 While the team made two years’ worth of planning look effortless, their behind-the-scenes work was anything but.

-“It’s not glamorous,” says Santimer, recounting the logistics and minutiae involved with any museum exhibit.
+“It’s not glamorous,” says Santimer, recounting the logistics and minutiae involved with any museum exhibition.
 There is the enormous task of object sourcing, as well as layouts and taping, label writing, and shipping and installation concerns.
 They also need to secure insurance policies that protect important pieces while they are en route and once they arrive at their destination.

 In Carlsbad, Santimer and Ottaway have some access to support staff, and a rotunda that lends itself to thematic displays that can be constructed during regular work hours.
-In New York, however, extra staff was limited and both ambient lighting and the double-sided glass feature case presented unusual design challenges.
+In New York, however, extra staffing was limited and both ambient lighting and the double-sided glass feature case presented unusual design challenges.
 Nearly every aspect of the work would simply take more coordination.